-These can also appear in interface blocks, as described in section 4.3.8 "Interface Blocks".
+These can also appear in interface blocks, as described in section 4.3.9 "Interface Blocks".
 Interface blocks allow simpler addition of arrays to the interface from vertex to geometry shader.
 They also allow a fragment shader to have the same input interface as a geometry shader for a given vertex shader.

 Tessellation control shader output variables are may be used to output per-vertex and per-patch data.
-Pervertex output variables are arrayed (see arrayed under 4.3.4 Inputs) and declared using the out qualifier without the patch qualifier.
+Per-vertex output variables are arrayed (see arrayed under 4.3.4 Inputs) and declared using the out qualifier without the patch qualifier.
 Per-patch output variables are declared using the patch and out qualifiers.
-Per-vertex and per-patch output variables can only be floating-point scalars, floating-point vectors, matrices, signed or unsigned integers or integer vectors, or arrays or structures of any these.
 Since tessellation control shaders produce an arrayed primitive comprising multiple vertices, each per-vertex output variable (or output block, see interface blocks below) needs to be declared as an array.
+For example,

+'''

-For example, out float foo[]; // feeds next stage input "in float foo[]"
+out float foo[]; // feeds next stage input "in float foo[]"

+'''